-Backflow is just what it sounds like: Water flowing in a direction opposite of its normal flow.
+Backflow is just what it sounds like - water flowing in the opposite direction from its normal flow.

-IRWD's drinking water distribution system is designed to keep the water flowing from our system to you.
-When hydraulic conditions within any water system deviate from "normal", the direction of water flow can be reversed.
-This creates a backflow condition and the potential for contaminated water to enter the drinking water distribution system.
+IRWD's drinking water system is designed to keep the water flowing from our drinking water distribution system to you.
+When hydraulic conditions within any water system deviate from normal, the direction of water flow can be reversed.
+This creates a backflow condition and the potential for contaminated water entering the drinking water distribution system.